texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

 For example, a variable storing a number with a decimal should be a `float`, which stands for floating (decimal) point number.

 Variables must be declared before they are used.
-Generally this is done by saying the variable **type** and then the names of all the variables that are that type at the first line of the function.
+Generally this is done by saying the variable **type** and then the names of all the variables that are of that type at the first line of the function.

 Here's a quick reference of types in C++: